COPD: what treatments work?

 Other treatments you may need

 If you cough up a lot of mucus your doctor may suggest you try drugs to break up the mucus.
-These are called mucolytics and they usually come as pills.
+These are called mucolytics and they usually come as tablets.

 Antibiotics are not usually helpful for COPD.
 But your doctor might prescribe them if you have an exacerbation that your doctor thinks has been caused by an infection.